 “I watched the world change from inside prison walls and through the letters that I have received from veterans, trans young people, parents, politicians and artists”, Manning said in her statement.
 “I hope to take the lessons that I have learned, the love that I have been given, and the hope that I have to work toward making life better for others.”

 More than 100,000 people signed an online petition urging former President Obama to commute her sentence in November 2016.

 In explaining his rationale, Obama said he thought Manning’s sentence was “disproportionate relative to what other leakers had received, and that she had served a significant amount of time, that it made it sense to commute — and not pardon — her sentence.”

-Private Manning was sentenced to 35-years by a military tribunal for 22 counts relating to her unauthorised possession and distribution of more than 700,000 secret documents.
+She was sentenced to 35-years by a military tribunal for the unauthorised possession and distribution of more than 700,000 secret documents.

-At her hearing Manning apologised for “hurting the US”, and said she thought her actions would “change the world for the better”.
+At her court hearing, Manning apologised for “hurting the US” and said she thought her actions would “change the world for the better”.

 Effects of the leak

 Manning’s original sentence of 35 years shows how severe the US military thought her crimes were.